dib-lab/2020-paper-sourmash-gather/manuscript.md

 Table @tbl:genbank-cover), while the actual calculation of the minimum set cover must be redone each time.

-CTB TODO:

-* can we guess at places where gather would break?
-One is equivalent containment/different genome sizes, e.g. virus/phage contained within other genomes.
+Minimum set cover approaches may provide opportunities beyond those discussed here.
+For example, read- and contig-based analysis, and analysis and presentation of alignments, can be potentially simplified with this approach.

 ## Minimum metagenome covers support accurate and flexible taxonomic assignment

-We can build a taxonomic classifier on top of minimum set covers for metagenomes by reporting the taxonomies of the constituent genomes, aggregated at the relevant taxonomic level using an LCA approach.
-Our initial taxonomic benchmarking shows that this approach is competitive for all metrics across all taxonomic levels (Figures @fig:spider and @fig:scores).
+We can build a taxonomic classifier on top of minimum set covers for metagenomes by reporting the taxonomies of the constituent genomes, weighted by distinct overlap and aggregated at the relevant taxonomic level using an LCA approach.
+Our CAMI-based taxonomic benchmarking shows that this approach is competitive for all metrics across all taxonomic levels (Figures @fig:spider and @fig:scores).

 One convenient feature of this approach to taxonomic analysis is that new or changed taxonomies can be readily incorporated by assigning